 Understanding Risk (UR) is a community of experts and stakeholders from around the world in the field of risk management, risk prevention, risk assessment and risk communication.
 Members include representatives of government agencies, multilateral organizations, the private sector, non-governmental organizations, research institutes, academics, local community organizations and civil society.

-This conference has been made possible with financial support from the European Union (EU) in the frame of the ACP-EU Africa Disaster Risk Financing Program, which is managed by the Global Facility for Disaster Reduction and Recovery (GFDRR).
+The ACP-EU NDRR Program will fund the participation of several Delegates to the conference.
+Furthermore, this conference is organized with financial support from the European Union (EU) in the frame of the ACP-EU Africa Disaster Risk Financing Program, which is managed by the Global Facility for Disaster Reduction and Recovery (GFDRR).

 Further information and to register for the Understanding Risk West and Central Africa Conference (UR) – “Human Capital and Innovation for a Resilient Society” – please visit the event website here.